udelcodes/udelcodes.github.io/cyber1.md

 * **Exercise 3:** Another password hack!
 Yet this one might take a little more time.

-* **Exercise 4a:** You guessed it, a password hack.
-Use the skills you have deveopled in the last exercises to crack the password.

 -----
-## Finding a zipfile in an image
+## Finding the secret message!
 After you have completed these exercieses, we will now try to attempt to uncover zipfiles hidden within an image. we will do this using the terminal.
 * The terminal is a way to speak with your computer **more directly** without using your mouse.

+We are going to try and uncover the secret message within the package that was intercepted from the l33k3rs!

-To start this exercise, go to [this page!](https://udel.codes/cyber1/steps-to-bruteforce)
+To start this exercise, go to
-<a href="https://udel.codes/cyber1/steps-to-bruteforce" target="_blank">This Page</a>
+<a href="https://udel.codes/cyber1/steps-to-bruteforce" target="_blank">this page!</a>